Here are some of the Best Greek Mythology Movies! They will transport you to another era, when the ancient Greek civilization flourished.

 There are tons of movies inspired by Greece!
 Films like “Zorba the Greek” or “Mamma Mia” have become world-famous.
 This article on movies about Greece is a good starting point if you want to dive deeper.

 Apart from these films, there is a whole genre of movies inspired by Greek mythology and Ancient Greece.
 The impressive ancient Greek cities and monuments have proved to be a great setting for ambitious blockbusters – though, in reality, these Greek mythology movies were mostly made in studios.

 Legendary heroes like Achilles, Odysseus and Hercules have been adapted into larger-than-life screen characters.
-They interact with the Olympian gods and goddesses, such as Zeus, Poseidon, Athena and Hera.
+They interact with the twelve Olympian gods and goddesses, such as Zeus, Poseidon, Athena and Hera.
 They fight against horrible monsters, like the Cyclops, the Medusa and even the Kraken.

 Some of these films have not followed Greek mythology very closely.
 One could argue that it hardly matters.
 What is Greek mythology anyway, but a collection of stories and fables, written thousands of years ago?

 So, here are the best Greek Mythology movies to get you in the mood before your next trip to Greece!